+l don't.

-I don't.
-WOMAN 1 histor MAN 2 Il win and Western civilization will be That's not likely to happen.
-MAN 1 Weste We must unite with our Muslimern domination.
-FRANK brothers in their just struggle to resist they v Like I said, I want nothing to do vant to force their way of life on MAN 2 with anything or anybody Muslim.
-To me, us, and I won't have that.
-They WOMAN 1 n family going on a pilgrimage to Mecca.
-Id better if we respected their religion.
+But if we do nothing, then they'll win and Western civilization will be history.

+That's not likely to happen.

+We must unite with our Muslim brothers in their just struggle to resist Western domination.

+Like I said, I want nothing to do with anything or anybody Muslim.
+To me, they want to force their way of life on us, and I won't have that.

+WOMAN 1 I saw this movie about a Muslim family going on a pilgrimage to Mecca.
+They seemed very nice.
+Maybe it would better if we respected their religion.

 I agree with you.

-MAN 1
+How can you say that?
+You're over there fighting them.